zammad/zammad-admin-documentation/system/variables.rst

 Date and Time Formatting
 ------------------------

-The ``dt`` method is used for transforming date/time values into any format.
-You can define a date and time format which is different from your Zammad default (see :doc:`branding </settings/branding>`).
-To use it, put the ``dt`` method in front of your variable as you can see below.
-For triggers and schedulers the usage is optional; you can use the :ref:`localization via UI <trigger-localization>` except you want to customize it further.
+The system (trigger/scheduler selected) locale and timezone predefines a default format of date and timestamp.
+This format is customizable by using the ``dt()`` method.

-The syntax is as follows:
+The method arguments are as follows:
-``#{dt(your.variable, "parameters and text string", "timezone")}``

-Please note that you can use any combination of parameters and free text strings or characters.
-Only the parameters are replaced by the variable you want to output, see the following example.
-The date/time output is based on the provided timezone.
-If using a specific time zone, it is recommended to mention it manually as a text string at the end of the variable parameters to avoid confusion.
+1. The date or timestamp variable you want to format.
+2. The output format string.
+3. The timezone to apply (optional).

-| **Example variable:**
+| **Example:**
-| ``#{dt(ticket.updated_at, "%A, %Y-%m-%d %H:%M", "Europe/Berlin")}``
+|    ``#{dt(ticket.updated_at, "%A %Y-%m-%d %H:%M in the office", "Europe/Berlin")}``
+|    Monday, 2024-03-18 15:31 in the office

 .. hint:: If you want to use our example, make sure to paste the string above without formatting (``CTRL+Shift+v``), otherwise it won't work.

-| **Example output:**
-| Monday, 2024-03-18 15:31

-In the following table you can find some useful parameters:
+The following table lists available format directives:

 .. list-table::
    :widths: 15 30 55